 One speculation was that with stay-at-home orders and limited ability to truly move around, that divorces would skyrocket during this pandemic.
 Associated with that, further speculation was that domestic violence (DV) would spike as well.
 Has that borne out in the numbers?

-- DV cases are actually down, both in new filings (6%) and re-opened cases (59%).
+- DV cases are actually down, both in new filings (6%) and re-opened cases (57%).
 So either people are not being as violent or they are not reporting the cases that are happening.
-The latter could be the case if they have nowhere else to go.
+The latter could be the case if they have nowhere else to go or are afraid to report cases.

 So how do you get your divorce through quickly and inexpensively?
 If the divorce is uncontested then it can be granted without a formal hearing and court appearances (which are not happening because of COVID).
 I wrote a whole article about divorcing on the papers.
 A really good approach is to mediate your divorce then do the filing using the new no-appearance procedure.
 (I still recommend each side using an attorney for the actual filing.)